-With a laptop, the only components you can remove and upgrade are the memory and the hard drive, while all the rest are built-in and can’t be taken out.
+With a laptop, the only components you can remove and upgrade are the memory and the hard drive, while all the rest are built-in and can’t be removed.

-So if you absolutely need to upgrade something other than these two components, that means it’s time to buy a new laptop that already has everything you need in one package.
+So if you absolutely need to upgrade something other than these two components, it’s time to buy a new laptop with everything you need in one package.

 And that in itself may not be cost-effective for you if you’re on a budget.

 Needless to say, it’s easier to upgrade things when you have a desktop.
 And because desktops have larger cases, there’s room inside to add more.

 This ability to upgrade and add components extends your desktop computer’s functional life.

 Moreover, having separate components means that when your desktop has taken a beating and needs to be replaced, you can continue to use the still-good parts.

 For instance, you can replace the CPU but still use the monitor, keyboard, and mouse.
 Or you can get a new set of everything and give your monitor to a friend who needs one.

 When you’re shopping for a new computer, gadget, or device, you need to know when you’ll have to replace it.